masesgroup/KNet/src/net/Documentation/api/index.md

-# KafkaBridge .NET API documentation
+# KNet: the .NET API mirror for Apache Kafka

 Open left menu to browse API